nathanielgreen/CV/README.md

 **Company Website**: http://and.digital

+- Worked on client-side projects (TalkTalk) with technologies such as Angular and Protractor.
 - Worked on the AND Digital Website Refresh Project, a complete overhaul of [the company's public facing website](http://and.digital) to match the latest company rebrand.